 3 listopada 2016

-A survivor’s pension is awarded to entitled family members of a person who – on the day of death – held the established entitlement to an old-age pension (including a bridging pension) or a disability pension or who met the requirements for the award of one of these benefits.
+The survivor’s pension is awarded to entitled family members of a person who – on the day of death – held the established entitlement to an old-age pension (including an old-age bridging pension) or a disability pension or who met the requirements for the award of one of these pensions.
 When the right to a survivor’s pension is established, it is assumed that the deceased person was completely incapable of work.

-A survivor’s pension is also awarded to the eligible family members of a person who – on the day of death – was a recipient of a pre-retirement benefit, a pre-retirement allowance or a teacher’s compensatory allowance.
-In such a case it is assumed that the deceased person has satisfied the conditions to be awarded the pension in respect of a complete incapacity for work.
-A survivor’s pension is not awarded in respect of a periodic funded pension.
+A survivor’s pension is also awarded to the eligible family members of a person who – on the day of death – was a recipient of a pre-retirement benefit, a pre-retirement allowance or a teacher’s compensatory benefit.
+In such a case it is assumed that the deceased person has fulfilled the conditions to be awarded the pension in respect of a complete incapacity for work.
+A survivor’s pension is not awarded in respect of a temporary capital old-age pension.

 The following persons have the right to a survivor’s pension:

-- a spouse (widow, widower) – if at the time of death of the husband (wife) the spouse is aged 50 or is unable to work or – is bringing up at least one child, grandchildren or relatives entitled to a family pension after the death of the husband, the child having yet to turn 16 years old and if it is still in education the age of 18, or if the spouse is providing care to a child unable to work, or has reached the age of 50 or has become unable to work following the death of the spouse in a period not longer than five years since their death or the ceasing of care over the above mentioned children,
+- a spouse (widow, widower) – if at the time of death of the husband / wife the spouse is aged 50 or is unable to work or – is bringing up at least one child, grandchild or relative who is entitled to a survivor’s pension after the death of the husband, and the child is 16 years old or less (18 or less if continues education), or if the spouse is providing care to a child unable to work, or has reached the age of 50 or has become unable to work following the death of the spouse in a period not longer than five years since his or her death or the ceasing of care over the above mentioned children,

 - parents who fulfil the conditions for a widow and widower, if the insured party, pensioner or benefit receiver contributed to their upkeep.